 Penance to Shiva, Brahma, and Boons

-Ravana was also an excellent veena player; his flag’s sign had a picture of veena on it.
-Sumali, his maternal grandfather, worked hard in secret to ensure that Ravana retained the ethics of the Daityas.
 The brothers performed penances on Mt Gokarna for 11,000 years and won boons from Brahma.
 Ravana was blessed with a boon that would make him invincible to the creation of Brahma, except for humans.
-Brahma also gifted him weapons, a chariot, and the ability to shapeshift.
+Brahma also gifted his weapons, a chariot, and the ability to shapeshift.

-It is believed that Ravana chopped off his head 10 times during his penance as a sacrifice to please Lord Brahma.
+It is believed that Ravana chopped off his head 10 times during his intense penance as a sacrifice to please Lord Brahma.
 Each time he cut his head off, a new head would appear, thus allowing him to continue his penance.
 Finally, Shiva, pleased with his austerity, appeared after his 10th decapitation and offered him a boon.

-Ravana asked for immortality, which Shiva refused to give.
+The 10-headed king asked for immortality, which Shiva refused to give.
 However, he gave Ravana a celestial nectar drink that would make him immortal.
 The nectar was stored under Ravana’s navel, and he could not be defeated as long as it lasted.

 Shiva granted him these boons in addition to his 10 severed heads and great strength by knowledge of divine weapons and magic.
 Thus Ravana is known as ‘Dasamukha’ or ‘Dashaanan’ (Dasa = ten, mukha/anan = face).